 Looking across a broader range of designs, we find the 1500 #/ft job at 8 wells per section offers “good enough” returns, even at $30/bbl, without throwing away all your inventory at 4 wells per section.

 Avoiding “duds” by focusing on high certainty acreage

 During a price downturn, with precious little capital to spend on D&C, every well counts.
 Missing forecasted volumes can be punishing even at $65 oil, and a side effect of drilling fewer wells is that aggregate uncertainty increases — you are averaging errors across fewer wells.
 We took advantage of Novi Confidence Interval data (published with every Novi prediction configurable by the user) to quantify uncertainty across the legacy Jagged Peak acreage.

-You can see how we did this in the video below, showing Novi Prediction Engine being used to configure the outputs we used for this analysis:
+You can see how we did this in the video below, showing Novi Forecast Engine being used to configure the outputs we used for this analysis:

 For more on this topic, click here for an example use case of Novi confidence intervals applied to risking DUC inventory.

 At today’s strip, focusing on most profitable zones is prudent short game.
 This does carry the risk of damaging the reservoir for potential infill, however at current strip the marginal zones may need to be dropped regardless.
 Previously, we looked at the potential for Wolfcamp B infill drilling in the context of “additional zone upside,” but at today’s strip, it makes sense to put every zone on the chopping block.
 We used our development optimization software to evaluate the impact of a two-year infill on all four primary zones, along with delaying the Third Bone Springs & WC A-Lower together, and WC A&B together.

 The below chart describes the scenarios we studied.
 In all cases, we assumed a two-year gap between primary development (the filled circles) and infill (the hollow circles).
 That could have been tailored for specific requirements or future strip expectations.